-- ISC 110 Science, Technology and Society 5 credits The study of the nature and structure of science and technology, the interactions of science and technology and the impact of science and technology on society.
+ISC 110 Science, Technology and Society 5 credits The study of the nature and structure of science and technology, the interactions of science and technology and the impact of science and technology on society.
 Four hours lecture/discussion and two laboratory hours per week.

-ISC 201 To Feed the World 5 credits - 201 To Feed the World 5 credits The history, production, and distribution of food from the perspectives of paleontology, archaeology, anthropology, ecology, biology and chemistry; modes of scientific examination and interpretation; interrelationships of science, technology and human needs.
+ISC 201 To Feed the World 5 credits The history, production, and distribution of food from the perspectives of paleontology, archaeology, anthropology, ecology, biology and chemistry; modes of scientific examination and interpretation; interrelationships of science, technology and human needs.
 Team taught.
-Active participation by students: lectures, discussions, student projects. - ISC 202 To See The Light 5 credits A hands-on approach to the nature and uses of light: the many faces of light as seen by philosophers, artists and scientists; theories of color; physiology and psychology of perception, light and color in art; laser optics; camera systems; current optical technology; "light" student projects.
-Three hours lecture/discussion and one four-hour laboratory/field trip per week. - ISC 205 Biophysical Principles 5 credits Inter-relationships between biology, earth science and physical science as applied to the teaching of elementary level science.
+Active participation by students: lectures, discussions, student projects.

+ISC 202 To See The Light A hands-on approach to the nature and uses of light the many faces of light as seen by philosophers, artists and scientists; theories of color; physiology and psychology of perception, light and color in art; laser optics; camera systems; current optical technology; "light" student projects.
+Three hours lecture/discussion and one four-hour laboratory/field trip per week.

+ISC 205 Biophysical Principles 5 credits

+Inter-relationships between biology, earth science and physical science as applied to the teaching of elementary level science.
 Credits not applicable for biology major.
 Three lecture and four laboratory hours per week.

-ISC 207 Air and Water 5 credits A consideration of the causes and control of air pollution.
+ISC 207 Air and Water

+A consideration of the causes and control of air pollution.
 Water resources, present and future.
 The pollution of water.
 Water treatment.
 Desalting of water.
 The role of technology in the deterioration of the environment and its restoration. (fall)

-- ISC 208 Sun, Food and People 5 credits Introduction to ecology.
+ISC 208 Sun, Food and People 5 credits Introduction to ecology.
 The flow of solar energy through the ecosystem and the effect of this on food production.
 The food chain.
 The supply and demand of food.
 Pesticides and fertilizers.
-Past, present and future trends in human population. (winter) - ISC 209 Energy and Mineral Resources 5 credits The supply, demand and resources of energy and minerals.
+Past, present and future trends in human population. (winter)

+ISC 209 Energy and Mineral Resources 5 credits

+The supply, demand and resources of energy and minerals.
 Patterns of energy use.
 Fossil fuels, water power, atomic energy, their use and abuse.
 Renewable forms of energy.
 Conservation.
 Program for the future.
 Mineral resource depletion, an embryonic crisis.
 Solid waste and recycling. (spring)

-ISC 296 Independent Study 2-5 credits ISC 297 Independent Study 2-5 credits ISC 298 Independent Study 2-5 credits ISC 310 Evolution: Development of a Theory 5 credits Basic statements and ideas of evoluti onary theories from an interdisciplinany perspective T his will include from an interdisciplinary perspective.
+ISC 296 Independent Study 1-5 credits ISC 297 Independent Study 1-5 credits ISC 298 Independent Study 1-5 credits

+ISC 310 Evolution: Development of a Theory 5 credits Basic statements and ideas of evolutionary theories from an interdisciplinary perspective.
 This will include both an historical perspective and a consideration of modern debates.
 Prerequisites: ISC 110 and one laboratory science course; or two science courses, one with laboratory experience.

-ISC 320 Geology and Mineralogy of the Pacific Northwest 2 credits The general geologic setting and basic mineralogy of the Northwest.
+ISC 320 Geology and Mineralogy of the Pacific Northwest

+The general geologic setting and basic mineralogy of the Northwest.
 Weekend field trips are in conjunction with the Field Biology course.
 Prerequisites: Two laboratory science courses.